smallpondtom/UniqueKronecker.jl/docs/src/matrices/dynamicalsystem.md

 This formulation allows us to apply polynomial system analysis tools to the viscous Burgers' equation, enabling efficient simulation and control design for systems modeled by this equation.

 !!!
 Note
-    There are additional functions `makePolyOp_faster` and `makePolyOp_parallel` which are experimental functions designed to speed up the construction of polynomial operators.
+    There are additional functions `make_poly_op_faster` and `make_poly_op_parallel` which are experimental functions designed to speed up the construction of polynomial operators.
 I am planning to improve these functions and do some benchmarks.

 ```@docs
-makePolyOp_faster
+make_poly_op_faster
-makePolyOp_parallel
+make_poly_op_parallel
 ```